CopilotC-Nvim/CopilotChat.nvim/README.md

     },
     build = "make tiktoken", -- Only on MacOS or Linux opts = {
-      debug = true, -- Enable debugging
-      -- See Configuration section for rest
+      -- See Configuration section for options
     },
     -- See Commands section for default commands if you want to lazy load on them },